What's happening with the return to office movement?

-For example, in cities like New York City, where congestion pricing tolls were implemented on January 5th, the discussion about commute costs has taken on new significance.
-These tolls, which are intended to alleviate traffic and subsidize public transportation, add another degree of complexity for businesses asking employees to return to the office.
+For example, in cities like New York City, where congestion pricing tolls were implemented on January 5, 2025, the discussion about commute costs has taken on new significance.
+Passenger cars now pay $9 per trip during peak hours with E-ZPass — and after one year, the program has reduced traffic in the toll zone by 11%.
+These tolls, intended to ease gridlock and fund public transportation, add another layer of complexity for businesses asking employees to return to office.
 Given these constraints, how can organizations find an equilibrium between organizational goals and employee needs?

 Navigating RTO